Generative Adversarial Networks for Image Super-Resolution: A Survey: Comparing performance of GANs for image super-resolution

 \subsubsection{Qualitative analysis of different GANs for image super-resolution}

 To test visual effects of different GANs for image super-resolution, we choose Bicubic, ESRGAN \cite{wang2018esrgan}, RankSRGAN \cite{zhang2019ranksrgan}, KernelGAN \cite{bell2019blind} and PathSRGAN \cite{ma2020pathsrgan} to conduct experiments to obtain high-quality images for ×4.
 To further observe these images, we choose an area of predicted images from these GANs to amplify it as an observation area.
 Observation area is clearer, corresponding method has good superior SR performance.
-For example, ESRGAN \cite{wang2018esrgan} is clearer than that of PathSRGAN \cite{ma2020pathsrgan} on an image from the BSDS100 in Table \uppercase\expandafter{\romannumeral17} and Set14 in Table \uppercase\expandafter{\romannumeral18} for ×4, which show that the ESRGAN is more effective in image super-resolution.
+For example, ESRGAN \cite{wang2018esrgan} is clearer than that of PathSRGAN \cite{ma2020pathsrgan} on an image from the BSD100 in Fig \ref{fig:9} and Set14 in Fig \ref{fig:10} for ×4, which show that the ESRGAN is more effective in image super-resolution.